Safe-SAGE: Social-Semantic Adaptive Guidance for Safe Engagement through Laplace-Modulated Poisson Safety Functions: Introduction

 \subsection{Related Work}

 The synthesis of semantic reasoning with safety-critical control lies at the intersection of geometric safety and learning for semantics, utilizing Poisson safety functions.

-\newsec{Geometric safety} focuses on the invariance of a geometric set.
-In general, safety-critical control methods enforce safety by constraining control inputs to render a safe set invariant \cite{ames2016control,bansal_hj_2017,borrelli_mpcBook_2017}.
-Safety constraints that are defined based on the geometry of the robot must be converted to constraints on the system dynamics.
-This is achieved in MPC using the planning horizon and system dynamics model, in HJ methods by calculating the backwards reachable tube of the unsafe region \cite{herbert2017fastrack, bansal2021deepreach}, and in CBFs by high-relative degree methods \cite{xiao2021high} or structured multi-layer constraint synthesis procedures \cite{cohen2024constructive}.
+\newsec{Geometric safety} enforces safety by constraining control inputs to render a safe set invariant \cite{ames2016control,bansal_hj_2017,borrelli_mpcBook_2017}.
+Geometry-based constraints must be converted to constraints on the dynamics via the planning horizon in MPC, the backward reachable tube in HJ methods \cite{herbert2017fastrack, bansal2021deepreach}, and high-relative-degree \cite{xiao2021high} or multi-layer synthesis \cite{cohen2024constructive} in CBFs.
 These methods do not distinguish between objects semantically; thus, may lead to universal conservatism or unsafe aggression.
 Our proposed method extends geometric safety methods \cite{bena2025geometry,bahati2025dynamic} by incorporating semantic information using an onboard vision model, thus enabling the online synthesis of \textit{context-aware} safe sets.

 \newsec{Safety from semantics} utilizes large vision/language models for robotic safety.
 Language-conditioned planning \cite{ahn2022can, huang2023voxposer} grounds semantic instructions to robotic capabilities.
 Other works attempt to learn barrier functions directly from data \cite{robey2020learning, long2021learning} or for multi-agent systems \cite{qin2021learning}.
 With the advancement of LLMs and VLMs, works such as \cite{brunke2025semantically, hu2025vlsa, ravichadran2026contextual} generate barrier conditions from visual-language queries. \cite{seo2025uncertainty, nakamura2025train} extend the notion of safety to hard-to-describe safety conditions by leveraging HJ reachability and latent-space safe sets.
 These methods operate largely at the planning layer, ensuring semantic feasibility but often fail to provide execution-level guarantees against dynamic disturbances.
 Our approach, through the combination of the MPC and the real-time safety filter, safeguards the robotic system against such scenarios.